harvard-edtech/caccl-deploy/README.md

 - the name of the CloudFormation stack containing your underlying infrastructure (VPC, ECS Cluster)
 - the ARN of an ACM ssl certificate
 - one of either
 	- the ARN of a Docker image in an ECR repository
 	- the name of an image in, e.g., DockerHub
 - a set of 0 or more environment variables your app needs
 - a set of 0 or more AWS resource tags
 - various task provisioning settings, such as number of CPUs, memory, number of tasks, etc

+### Install & Getting Started

+For the typical use case `caccl-deploy` should be installed globally.

+`npm install -g caccl-deploy`

+If you are developing `caccl-deploy` you'll want to `git clone` the repo and do:

+`npm install && npm link`

+##### awscli

+If you have not already, make sure to install [awscli](https://aws.amazon.com/cli/) and run `aws configure` to configure your AWS credentials.
+Otherwise `caccl-deploy` will complain and refuse to run.
+`
 ### Quick command summary

 These are all executed via the `caccl-deploy` cli.
 For example, `caccl-deploy new`.
 Execute `caccl-deploy` with no options or with the `-h|--help` flag to show the list of subcommands.
 Use the `-h|--help` flag on any of the subcommands to show the options available.